Azure Miles Records ~ the Music of Michael Robinson

 Bird's Blitzkrieg: the Influence of Charlie Parker

 It’s interesting to read various viewpoints on this subject.
-Personally, I believe that American jazz, followed by American and British rock and other "popular" forms, superseded Western “classical music” intellectually, technically, expressively, and spiritually beginning around the time of Charlie Parker, a revolutionary musician who Stanley Crouch has brilliantly described as “Kansas City Lightning” in a new book I have not yet read.
+Personally, I believe that American jazz, followed by American and British rock and other "popular" forms, superseded Western “classical music” intellectually, technically, expressively, and spiritually beginning around the time of Charlie Parker; a revolutionary musician who Stanley Crouch has brilliantly described as “Kansas City Lightning” in a new book I have not yet read.
 In fact, venturing outside the realm of music, I sometimes wonder if Charlie Parker’s music somehow assisted American consciousness to defeat the dreaded Blitzkrieg of Nazi Germany by imparting a previously unknown intensity, speed, and fantastical precision.
-(I do not know if Russia was familiar with Parker’s music during this period.)
+(I do not know if England and Russia were familiar with Parker’s music during this period.)

 Music created by, and spawned by Parker, followed by John Coltrane, represents the most powerful influences on composers of our time together with the classical music of India.
 This includes those influenced by the music of Steve Reich and other “minimalists”, who owe this debt as well, regardless of how cognizant they may be of primary sources.
 Even Milton Babbitt, following in the tradition of Schoenberg and Webern, etc., acknowledged the enormous influence of jazz on his musical output.